-- 9. Respondent has carefully read, discussed with counsel, and fully understands the charges and allegations in Accusation No. 2003-125.
-Respondent also has carefully read, discussed with counsel, and fully understands the effects of this Stipulated Surrender of License and Order. - 10.
-Respondent is fully aware of his legal rights in this matter, including the right to a hearing on the charges and allegations in the Accusation; the right to be represented by counsel, at his own expense; the right to confront and cross-examine the witnesses against him; the right to present evidence and to testify on his own behalf; the right to the issuance of subpoenas to compel the attendance of witnesses and the production of documents; the right to reconsideration and court review of an adverse decision; and all other rights accorded by the California Administrative Procedure Act and other applicable laws. - 11.
+- 9.-Respondent has carefully read, discussed with counsel, and fully understands the charges and allegations in Accusation No. 2003-125.
+Respondent also has carefully read, discussed with counsel, and fully understands the effects of this Stipulated Surrender of License and Order. - right to a hearing on the charges and allegations in the Accusation; the right to be represented by counsel, at his own expense; the right to confront and cross-examine the witnesses against him; the right to present evidence and to testify on his own behalf; the right to the issuance of subpoenas to compel the attendance of witnesses and the production of documents; the right to reconsideration and court review of an adverse decision; and all other rights accorded by the California Administrative Procedure Act and other applicable laws. - 11.
 Respondent voluntarily, knowingly, and intelligently waives and gives up each and every right set forth above.